Skip to content

 └─ airlock_github_list_prs() ← tool registered by the plugin

-└─ POST /agents/openclaw/tools/invoke → Airlock HTTP API
+└─ POST /agents/openclaw/tools/invoke → Airlock agent data-plane

 └─ allowlist / HITL gate / execute